-(1) Twinax and Coax Interface only appear in the menus if these features are installed.
+- (1) Twinax and Coax Interface only appear in the menus if these features are installed.
 Menus are shown in Chapter 4.
-If the Multi-Platform Interface Coax/Twinax feature is installed the Twinax and Coax Interface menus are not displayed because the Multi-Platform Interface Coax/Twinax feature does not use these menus.

-$^{\rm (2)}\,$ IPDS, IGP and Code V Emulations only appear in the menus if these features are installed.
-Menus are shown in Appendix D.

-- (3) P-Series Emulation should be selected as the ASCII Printer Emulation when Code V and IGP emulation features are installed. - (4) Default forms width values when P-Series, Coax/Twinax, IGP or Code V are installed. - (5) Cabinet and Pedestal Models. - (6) IPDS only. - (7) For Coax/Twinax, forms width is measured in characters and forms length is measured in lines. - (8) For Coax/Twinax, bottom margin is available.
+If the Multi-Platform Interface Coax/Twinax feature is installed the Twinax and Coax Interface menus are not displayed because the Multi-Platform Interface Coax/Twinax feature does not use these menus. - (2) IPDS, IGP and Code V Emulations only appear in the menus if these features are installed.
+Menus are shown in Appendix E. - (3) P-Series Emulation should be selected as the ASCII Printer Emulation when Code V and IGP emulation features are installed. - (4) Default forms width values when P-Series, Coax/Twinax, IGP, Code V, or IPDS are installed. - (5) Cabinet and Pedestal Models. - (6) IPDS only. - (7) For Coax/Twinax and IPDS, forms width is measured in characters and forms length is measured in lines. - (8) For Coax/Twinax, bottom margin is available. - (9) For Non-IPDS only. - (10) For Ethernet Interface only.